Thursday, December 12, 2019

 And now on to the 3 options I suggest to help you stop wishing your scrapbooking was done and do it!

-Something to consider as you create digital scrapbooks--no matter which of those 3 high-quality options look the best to you is a yearbook!
-If you're feeling stuck or overwhelmed, I really believe this is a genius way to get up and going again, preserving your photos and memories.
+Something to consider as you create digital scrapbooks, no matter which of those 3 high-quality options look the best to you, is a yearbook!
+If you're feeling stuck or overwhelmed, I really believe a yearbook is a genius way to get up and going again, preserving your photos and memories.

 A yearbook is a home for all the photos and memories from one year.
 This video gives a few ideas and examples (and shows how easy it is with [free] Design & Print software).